 However, it has a significant impact on the app’s quality.
 Sure, it costs more, but with every new system you integrate, you extend functionality and accessibility.
 It makes the app more competitive, becoming more beneficial to users.

-At the same time, remember to keep security at the forefront of your development.
+At the same time, remember to keep security at the forefront of your healthcare mobile app development.
 Any third-party integration is inherently a risk.
 So, you must protect your app’s ecosystem and the points of access to outside systems.

 Data Security and Compliance